Find Schools

 $25,513 Avg Student Debt

 If you want to attend WIT, expect to pay an average of $37,650 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $25,513 in student loans.
+Bachelor’s Degree recipients from WIT accumulate an average of $25,513 in student debt by the time they complete their degree.

 $13,392 Average Tuition & Fees